 - Granted equivalence to a Lansing Community College course.
 Credits that are granted course equivalence may be used to satisfy Lansing Community College degree and certificate requirements in the same way as the equivalent Lansing Community College course.
 A transfer course, which equates to an LCC course, and is lacking one credit or less, will be designated as the equivalent LCC course.
 However, a transfer course must be at least three credits to be designated as equivalent to an LCC General Education Core course.
 Transfer students with fewer credits than those awarded for an LCC equivalent course may not have met all requirements of the equivalent course, and should meet with a program advisor.

 - Be considered as general credits in a corresponding Lansing Community College program.
-A course that is granted general credits in an LCC program and meets LCC Core or MACRAO guidelines, may, upon college approval, be used to satisfy LCC Core or MACRAO requirements.
+A course that is granted general credits in an LCC program and meets LCC Core, MACRAO or MTA guidelines, may, upon college approval, be used to satisfy LCC Core, MACRAO or MTA requirements.
 See an LCC academic advisor for details.

 The Transfer Evaluation Process

 Students planning to transfer to LCC should have transcripts from other institutions sent to the College six weeks in advance of registration.
 When an official transcript is received, freshman and sophomore level courses are reviewed for credit, provided the student has declared a curriculum (major or program of study).
 Higher-level credits may be accepted if they correspond to a specific course at Lansing Community College.
 In situations where Lansing Community College does not have a department or area similar to the courses on incoming transcripts, credit may be denied.

 In some programs of study, credits earned in Math, Science, Technology, Health Careers, and/or other rapidly evolving fields may not be accepted in transfer due to age and/or content of courses and will be evaluated by appropriate program officials whether or not the course has been previously evaluated.